-This one is actually good from many perspectives: SEO, email marketing, social media marketing and online lead generation to name a few.
-A real estate blog is invaluable and your posts can generate you leads long after they’ve been published.
+This one is actually good from many perspectives: SEO, email marketing, social media marketing, and online lead generation to name a few.
+A neighborhood real estate blog is invaluable and your posts can generate leads long after they’ve been published.

 For more practical tips on how to run a real estate blog and what content to publish, check out the post: How to Find Hyperlocal Info to Post on Your Real Estate Blog and Social Media.

 5. Professional advice